GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 as shown below.

 .. image:: media_rgp/RGP_UserMarkers_1.png
-  :width: 9.58619in
-  :height: 5.39223in

 "Draw Particles" User marker with the draw calls enclosed in the User Marker

-User markers can also be seen in the wavefront occupancy view when you color by User Events.
+User markers can also be seen in the wavefront occupancy view when you color by user events.
 Coloring by user events is also possible in the event timing view.
-As seen below, the draw calls enclosed by the User marker change color to purple.
-The events not enclosed by User Markers are shown in gray.
+As seen below, the draw calls enclosed by the user marker change color to purple.
+The events not enclosed by user markers are shown in gray.
 The coloration is only affected by the Push/PopMarker combination; the SetMarker has no effect on the user event color since these markers simply mark a particular moment in time.

+Additionally, the user event names are displayed at the top of the event timeline view.

 The full user even hierarchy is also visible on the third line of the side pane when clicking on individual events.
 If the event does not contain a user event hierarchy, nothing will be shown.

 .. image:: media_rgp/RGP_UserMarkers_2.png
-  :width: 10.08435in
-  :height: 5.51488in

 Events enclosed by user markers are colored in the wavefront occupancy view.
 They are also visible in the side panel.